Culture Francia

 Abbaye Saint-Germain-des-Prés

-This church is recognized as the oldest one in the city, originally built in the mid-6th century by King Childebert I, the son of Clovis, King of the Franks.
-The church was part of a Benedictine abbey and has undergone numerous renovations throughout its history, reflecting various architectural styles.
+This church is recognized as the oldest one in the city.
+The first structure was built in the mid-6th century by King Childebert I, the son of Clovis, King of the Franks.
+The church was part of a Benedictine abbey and has undergone numerous reconstructions and renovations throughout its history, reflecting various architectural styles.

-Notably, it features elements of Romanesque architecture and is one of the last remnants of Norman art in Paris.
+Notably, it features elements of Romanesque and Gothic architecture and is one of the last remnants of Norman art in Paris.

 The church has significant historical importance, also serving as a burial site for notable figures.